young female wearing prosthetic leg on playground

 Diagnoses include arthrogryposis, cerebral palsy, limb deficiency, torticollis, neuromuscular disorders, developmental delay (gross motor and fine motor) and many more.

-The Shriners Children's St. Louis physical therapy team also specializes in Scoliosis Specific Exercise - a non-traditional 3-D treatment approach for scoliosis.
+The Shriners Children's St. Louis physical therapy team also specializes in Scoliosis Specific Exercise (SSE) - a non-traditional 3-D treatment approach for scoliosis.
 Our SSE program focuses on educating patients about body awareness while using physical therapy exercise and stretching, with a goal of creating stability around their corrected posture.
 The program empowers patients by providing them with an active role in their treatment.

 Occupational Therapy